All Episodes

 So it was apolitical, I would have to say.

-It should just be the typical graduation.
+It should just be the typical graduate.

 He's not capable of that.

-That this is this is my whole point.
+This is my whole point.

-Plus you've hit a hot button here for me.
+Plus, you've hit a hot button here for me.

-We've been talking about this all day, and I'm so glad, Karen, that you called.
+And I'm so glad, Karen, that you called.

 It's not possible for a guy like Obama to go to a commencement speech and not make it about him and what he believes.